poorlyordered/HomeSchool/cline_docs/activeContext.md

 ## Recent Changes

+- Fixed school owner invitation permissions issue:
+  - Identified issue where school owners were not automatically added to the school_guardians table
+  - Created migration file to add existing school owners to the school_guardians table
+  - Implemented database trigger to automatically add school owners to school_guardians when schools are created or updated
+  - Fixed stack depth limit exceeded error when school owners try to send invitations
+  - Created detailed application instructions and bug report
+  - Ensured school owners always have proper permissions to manage their schools

 - Merged test/invitation-system branch into master:

   - Reorganized test files structure by moving test files to appropriate locations